gamazonlab/Polygenic_Background_Rare_Variant_Axis/README.md

 ${out_path}/${out_prefix}_LEV_carriers_per_1000_cases_comparison_figure.pdf is a figure visualizing the distribution of polygenic risk and the number of LEV carriers per 1000 cases.
 The mean ± 1sd of the number of LEV carriers per 1000 cases is displayed in blue circles and bars.

 ### Notes
-For common variant (MAF > 0.01) simulation, the distribution of MAF among all variants was estimated from a large-scale biobank.
-Users could modify the distribution on their specific studies.
+For common variant (MAF > 0.01) simulations, the distribution of MAF among all variants was estimated from a large-scale biobank.
+Users can modify the distribution from their specific studies.
 Please refer to the plink webpage for the format of the distribution file.
 The ld-score is supposed to be estimated from the same biobank.
 The script will automatically match the pattern between MAF and ld-score based on the provided empirical data.
-The default parameters are all arbitrarily assigned.
+The default parameters are all assigned.
 Empirical parameters from UK Biobank traits are summarized from three resources including (1) Ben Neale Lab [http://www.nealelab.is/uk-biobank], (2) [Wang, Quanli, et al. bioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.12.13.422582v1.abstract), and (3) [Lu, Tianyuan, et al. Genetics in Medicine 2020](https://www.nature.com/articles/s41436-020-01007-7).
-The summarized data is now available in the supplementary tables of our paper.
+The summarized data are now available in the supplementary tables of our paper.

 ### Example
 Rscript ${dir_script}/PB-LEV-SCAN_1.0.r \